Alice Holland, Countess of Kent

-Alice Holland, Countess of Kent (c.
-1350 – 17 March 1416), LG, formerly Lady Alice FitzAlan, was an English noblewoman, a daughter of the 10th Earl of Arundel, and the wife of the 2nd Earl of Kent, the half-brother of King Richard II.
-As the maternal grandmother of Anne de Mortimer, she was an ancestor of King Edward IV and King Richard III, as well as King Henry VII and the Tudor dynasty through her daughter Margaret Holland.
+Lady Alice Holland, Countess of Kent (c.
+1350 – 17 March 1416), LG, formerly Alice FitzAlan, was an English noblewoman, a daughter of the 3rd Earl of Arundel, and the wife of the 2nd Earl of Kent, the half-brother of King Richard II.
+As the maternal grandmother of Anne de Mortimer, she was an ancestor of kings Edward IV and Richard III, as well as King Henry VII and the Tudor dynasty through her daughter Margaret Holland.
 She was also the maternal grandmother of Joan Beaufort, Queen of Scots.

 She was appointed a Lady of the Garter in 1388.

 Family

-Lady Alice FitzAlan was born circa 1350 at Arundel Castle in Sussex, England, the second daughter of the 10th Earl of Arundel, and Lady Eleanor of Lancaster.
-She had six siblings who included Richard FitzAlan, later 11th Earl of Arundel, and Lady Joan FitzAlan, later Countess of Hereford, Essex, and Northampton.
+Alice FitzAlan was born circa 1350 at Arundel Castle in Sussex, England, the second daughter of the 10th Earl of Arundel, and Eleanor of Lancaster.
+She had six siblings who included Richard Fitzalan, later 11th Earl of Arundel, and Joan FitzAlan, later Countess of Hereford, Essex, and Northampton.
 She also had three half-siblings from her parents' previous marriages.

 Her paternal grandparents were the 9th Earl of Arundel and Alice de Warenne, and her maternal grandparents were the 3rd Earl of Lancaster and Maud Chaworth.

 Marriage and issue

-In 1354, at the age of four, Lady Alice was betrothed to her father's ward Edmund Mortimer who would in 1360 become the 3rd Earl of March.
-The marriage however did not take place.
+In 1354, at the age of four, Alice was betrothed to her father's ward Edmund Mortimer who would in 1360 become the 3rd Earl of March.
+The marriage, however, did not take place.
 Alice married instead on 10 April 1364, 2nd Earl of Kent, one of the half-brothers of the future King Richard II by his mother Joan of Kent's first marriage to Thomas Lord Holland.
-She received from her father a marriage portion of 4000 marks.
+She received from her father a marriage portion of 4,000 marks.
 Upon her marriage, she was styled Lady Holland.
 She did not, however, become Countess of Kent until 1381, when her husband succeeded his father as Thomas Holland, 2nd Earl of Kent.

 Lord Holland was appointed captain of the English forces in Aquitaine in 1366, and in 1375, he was made a Knight of the Garter.
 Two years later in 1377, his half-brother Richard succeeded to the throne of England, as King Richard II.
 Alice's husband would become one of the young King's chief counsellors and exert a strong influence over his brother which led to the enrichment of Thomas and Alice.
 Alice was appointed a Lady of the Garter, an order of chivalry, in 1388.

 Together Thomas and Alice had ten children: